vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

   - Shruthi Rao
 ---

-It’s an exciting day for Vendia - we’re pleased to [announce a $15.5M Series A investment](https://vendia.net/blog/series-a-announcement), the launch of our [Developer Preview](https://vendia.net/blog/getting-started-with-vendia-share) for Vendia Share, and share some of our customers’ use cases!
+It's an exciting day for Vendia - we're pleased to [announce a $15.5M Series A investment](https://vendia.net/blog/series-a-announcement), the launch of our [Developer Preview](https://vendia.net/blog/getting-started-with-vendia-share) for Vendia Share, and share some of our customers' use cases!

 ![Image for post](https://d24nhiikxn5jns.cloudfront.net/images/product/2021-02-02-vendia-explorer.jpg)

 We launched Vendia last year with a simple goal in mind: Help businesses and organizations of all sizes create applications that span real-world divides.
 Gone are the days when an application and its data was the province of a single company, operating in isolation.
-Today’s apps span geographies, accounts, departments, clouds, and even legal owners.
+Today's apps span geographies, accounts, departments, clouds, and even legal owners.
 From supply chains to logistics to financial settlement, tracking goods and transactions has become a team sport.

-Meanwhile, data is not just everywhere...there’s more of it!
+Meanwhile, data is not just everywhere...there's more of it!
 IoT, Mobile, Edge, digital transformations by companies all over the world - all of these are resulting in more data being created in more places.
 Meanwhile, data consumption has become the new battleground, where staying competitive hinges on having